SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 Financial Samurai's hypothetical family is increasing their net worth by approximately $104,000/year.
 At time of writing, the median annual income of a full-time worker in the United States was exactly half that: $52,000/year.
 In other words, this family is saving money at the same rate two median workers would if they had *zero* expenses (no taxes, no rent, no food, no *anything*).
 In 18 months, this family accumulates more money than the median American household's *entire net worth*.

-Again, I think there are legitimate debates to be had about what the magical word "rich" means in this country, and whether Financial Samurai's hypothetical family could cut back a bit, but two things are beyond debate.
+There are obviously legitimate debates to be had about what the magical word "rich" means in this country, and whether Financial Samurai's hypothetical family could cut back a bit, but two things are beyond debate.

 First: this family is saving money at a rate that is impossible for the median household, while simultaneously living an objectively affluent lifestyle.
 The median American household spends a third as much on food, half as much on entertainment, a third as much on personal care, and a bit more than half as much on clothing.